 Swiffer Ingredients Are Safe to Use Around Pets

 Veterinary toxicologists at the ASPCA Animal Poison Control Center reviewed the claim described in the widely distributed email alleging a relationship between the use of Swiffer Wet Jet Cleaner and liver failure in a dog.
-In a press release in 2004, the ASPCA responded to the email allegations that exposure to the ingredients in Swiffer Wet Jet caused a dog's death, stating the chemical facts that "The Swiffer Wet Jet system contains water (90-100%), propylene glycol n-propyl ether or propylene glycol n-butyl ether and isopropyl alcohol (1-4%)."
+In a press release in 2004, the ASPCA responded to the email allegations that exposure to the ingredients in Swiffer Wet Jet caused a dog's death, stating the chemical facts that, "The Swiffer Wet Jet system contains water (90 to 100 percent), propylene glycol n-propyl ether or propylene glycol n-butyl ether and isopropyl alcohol (1 to 4 percent)."

 Toxicologists Break Down Product Concentrations